 Staff believes that the proposed 5.5 m (18 ft.) street width at the columns will function for two-way traffic flow given the nature of the street and area, despite it being approximately 0.6 m (1.97 ft.) narrower that the minimum 6.1m (20 ft.) that would typically be provided.
 There is a risk, though, that the constrained width will require that the street be converted to one-way (northbound) operation in the future.
-This risk would be significantly reduced if the building face at 1461 Granville Street were set back by an additional 0.6 m (1.97 ft.) to create a 6.1 m (20 ft.) roadway.
+This risk would be significantly reduced if the building face at 1461 Granville were set back by an additional 0.6 m (1.97 ft.) to create a 6.1 m (20 ft.) roadway.

-In order to improve access for pedestrians and cyclists, the applicant will be expected to provide upgrades to the existing signal at Howe Street and Pacific Street, a new separated bike facility on Rolston Street and barrier-free pedestrian connections from Granville Street Bridge to street level (elevator/walkway/stairs) (refer to Recommended Condition 1.1 and Standard Condition A.2.2).
-Staff are also requiring further measures be provided through the Green Mobility Strategy to reduce the number of vehicle trips to the site (refer to Standard Condition A.2.10).
+In order to improve access for pedestrians and cyclists, the applicant will be expected to provide upgrades to the existing signal at Howe Street and Pacific Street, a new separated bike facility on Rolston Street and barrier-free pedestrian connections from Granville Street Bridge to street level (elevator/walkway/stairs) (refer to Standard Condition A.2.2).
+Staff are also requiring further measures be provided through the Green Mobility Strategy to reduce the number of vehicle trips to the site (refer to Standard Condition A.2.7).

 The applicant has proposed a Public Realm landscape and lighting design that is intended to recognize this unique space and be celebratory in nature.
 Staff continues to work with the applicant to achieve the design objectives of the project while meeting performance requirements related to accessibility, longevity, maintenance, and legibility for all users.
-If needed, Staff may consider higher treatments under maintenance agreement with the owner.
+If needed, Staff may consider higher treatments under maintenance agreement with the owner (refer to Standard Condition A.2.13).

-The site is required to meet the number of spaces for parking as required by the Parking By-Law (refer to Standard Condition A.1.3 and A.1.4).
-Staff are prepared to accept the loading supply proposed by the Transportation Assessment which proposes a reduction from By-Law requirements.
-Further, Staff are also prepared to consider relocating some of the loading for this parcel (1461 Granville Street) on-street in order to achieve the following:
+The site is required to meet the number of spaces for parking as required by the Parking By-Law (refer to Standard Condition A.1.3).
+Staff are prepared to accept the loading supply proposed by the Transportation assessment which proposes a reduction from By-Law requirements.
+The applicant is required to submit an updated Loading Management Plan showing how on-street loading could be accommodated, which will be reviewed by Staff (refer to Standard Condition A.2.6).